RaulVictor-m/Chip8Emulator/README.md

-A Simple implementation of the Chip8 emulator
+An implamentation of the Chip8 emulator original version, using the OLCPIXELGAMEENGINE library

-Still a work in Progress, There are some things needing implementation, such as sound, the debugLog system and a few bug fixes.